net-lisias-kspu/DockRotate/README.md

 # Dock Rotate /L Unleashed :: Archive

-Kerbal Space Program lightweight robotics with docking ports
+Kerbal Space Program lightweight robotics with docking ports.

 [Unleashed](https://ksp.lisias.net/add-ons-unleashed/) fork by Lisias.

+Be sure to read and understand this [statement](#your-attention-please).

 ## In a Hurry